Bone health and looking after yourself

 - do not spend regular time outdoors every day, such as people who are housebound or in a care home.

 You can buy vitamin D supplements from supermarkets, health food stores and pharmacies.
+If you are not sure what to buy, ask your GP or pharmacist for advice.

 If you are having cancer treatment that increases the risk of osteoporosis, your GP or hospital doctor may prescribe vitamin D and calcium supplements for you.